 I have a soft spot for luxury hotels - especially those that come with luxurious gowns, Nespresso machines, free high-speed Wi-fi and great views.
 And the five-star Radisson Blu Sandton Hotel provided all of these.
-The hotel is fairly new and this is quite evident in the modern, trendy furniture, fixtures and fittings throughout it.
-It is conveniently located in the heart of Sandton's business district within walking distance of the Sandton Convention Centre and opposite the Hyundai Sky Park.
+The modern, trendy hotel is conveniently located in the heart of Sandton's business district within walking distance of the Sandton Convention Centre and opposite the Hyundai Sky Park.
 There is a free shuttle service to the Gautrain Station and Sandton City, both a short drive away.

 As we pulled up at the hotel and parked our car on a Saturday afternoon, we were welcomed by the very-friendly Thomas at the hotel entrance.
 He guided us first to the reception on the 13th floor where we checked in then to our room on the 17th floor - the first few floors of the hotel are occupied by the parking zones.
 Thomas gave us an entertaining commentary and overview of the hotel while escorting us.
 We jokingly referred to it as the Radisson Blu Hotel 101 lesson.

 The hotel is designed in such a way that all its penthouses, bedrooms, the restaurant and the other facilities which include the swimming pool, the spa and the gym, all have exquisite views of the Sandton and Johannesburg skyline.
 From the moment I entered my huge Business Class room, I found it hard to tear myself away from the floor-to ceiling windows.
 They directly overlooked the park with the Hyundai hot air balloon, which appeared to be quite popular and ascended frequently with passengers in it.
 I made a mental note to try it someday soon.